 2010

-Rodgers Wade underwent modernization and rehabilitation efforts of the existing structures from systems, machinery, and intellectual capital.
+Rodgers Wade underwent modernization and rehabilitation efforts of the existing structures from systems and machinery to intellectual capital.

 2011-2015